Hiimus/south-park-game/README.md

 There are **sound effects** being played on many different occasions in this game.
 If a player clicks a card, a click sound is played.
 If a player clicks another card, and that card matches the first one, a South Park figure (Sergeant Harrison Yates) will say "nice".
 If it doesn't match, a wrong sound will play.
 Also, when there is only five seconds left of the timer, a sort of bell will play each of the last five seconds.
 If the user wins the game, a figure called Mr. Hankey will say "Hoowdy ho".
 On the other hand, if the timer runs out, the user will lose the game, and a sort of evil dungeon sound will play.

 There are two different modals that will display, depending if the user wins or loses the game. **The winning modal** contains a header with the text "You won <difficulty>" and three trophies.
 If the user has 10+ seconds left, no matter the difficulty setting, a gold trophy is displayed with a pulsing animation.
 The other trophies, silver and bronze will then be transparent and will not have the pulsing effect.
 If the user has 6-10 seconds left, the same thing will happen, only with the silver trophy.
 Lastly, if the user has 0-5 seconds left of the timer, the bronze trophy will have the pulsing effect, while the other trophies will not, and be transparent.
 This effect will give a clear indication of what the user has achieved.
 The body of the winning modal consist of an image of the most popular South Park figures; Stan, Kyle, Eric and Kenny.
-In the modal footer there are three buttons, that decides where the user will move on to next.
+In the modal footer there are two buttons, that decides where the user will move on to next.
 The user can either click "Try Again", and that will have the same effect as clicking the restart wheel.
-Or, the user can click on "Game menu", which directs the user to the menu modal, or just "Close", which will close this winning modal.
+Or, the user can click on "Game menu", which directs the user to the menu modal.
 The color used in the header, border and on the buttons, is just a dark blue color that had a nice contrast against the trophies.
 When hovering the buttons, dark green color is displayed.
 This color, found with the color picker tool in google devtools, is used in the buttons of the winning and losing modal.
 The color is also used in the contact page.
 More on the contact page later.

 If the timer runs out before the user has managed to find all the pairs, the **losing modal** will appear.
 This modal consists of a header, with a white text saying "You lost!".
 In the losing modal body there is an image of a South Park figure called Satan, the ruler of hell.
 Together with the losing sound effect, this gives a good indication that the user has lost the game.
 Further, in the footer the buttons are the same as in the winning modal, regarding style, content and where they direct the user on click.